Hardy1111/UniVerse_Project/docs/USE_CASES.md

 ---

 ### **Use Case 5: Confirm Internships and Companies**
-**Actors:** Admin, Verification System
+**Actors:** Admin, SheerID
 **Goal:** Ensure all listed internships and companies are verified and legitimate.

 **Preconditions:**
-- Verification requests for companies or internships must exist.
+- SheerID requests for companies or internships must exist.

 **Main Flow:**
-1. The Admin opens the verification dashboard.
+1. The Admin opens the SheerID dashboard.
 2. The system fetches all pending verification requests.
 3. The Admin reviews the company and internship information.
-4. The system verifies the submitted details.
+4. SheerID verifies the submitted details.
 5. The Admin updates the status to “Approved” or “Rejected.”
-6. The system marks the verified entities as trusted and visible to students.
+6. SheerID marks the verified entities as trusted and visible to students.

 ---